regenrek/codefetch/playground/README.md

 # Codefetch SDK Playground

-This playground demonstrates real-world programmatic usage of the `@codefetch/sdk` package.
+This playground demonstrates real-world programmatic usage of the `codefetch-sdk` package.

 ## Setup

 Before running the examples, make sure to:

 1. Build the SDK:

    ```bash
    cd ../packages/sdk
    npm install